synsense/sinabs/docs/source/FAQs.md

 # FAQs

 ## 1. What network structure can I define?
-A: sinabs and sinabs-dynapcnn now only accepts auto converts the *nn.Sequential* structure.
-The skip and recurrent structure between DYNAPCNN layers are also support now by manually configuration.
+A: Auto-converison from a sinabs model to `DynapcnnNetwork` model is only supported for the *nn.Sequential* model structure.
+The skip and recurrent structure between DYNAPCNN cores are supported through low level-api ie. manually updating the configuration object.

 ## 2. What kinds of neural network operation I can use in Speck/DYNAP-CNN?
-A: Currently we only support Conv2d, Avgpool, Sumpool, Linear, Flatten, as well as the IAF activation
+A: Currently we only support Conv2d, Avgpool, Sumpool, Linear, Flatten, and the IAF activation

-## 3. What execution order should I notice when I am implementing a sequential structure?
+## 3. What execution order should I be aware of when I am implementing a sequential structure?
 A: You should be aware with the internal layer order.
 DYNAP-CNN techonology defines serveral layers that can be communicates each other.
 In a layer, the Convolution and Neuron activation must be implemented with **Conv-->IAF order-->pool(optional)** order.
 The cascaded convolution and neuron activation in a DYNAPCNN layer is not allowed.

 ![dataflow](_static/Overview/dataflow_layers.png)